phu0ngng/nccl/doc/source/env.rst

 with per NIC switches (rails), with a slow inter-rail connection.
 Note that if the communicator does not contain the same GPUs on each node, NCCL may still need to communicate across NICs.

-1: Do not attempt to use the same NIC for the same ring/tree.
+1: Allow the use of different NICs for the same ring/tree.
 This is suited for networks where all NICs from a node are connected to the same switch, hence trying to communicate across the same NICs does not help avoiding flow collisions.

-2: (Default) Try to use the same NIC for the same ring/tree, but still allow for it if it would result in better performance.
+2: (Default) Try to use the same NIC for the same ring/tree, but still allow for the use of different NICs if it would result in a better performance.

 NCCL_CHECKS_DISABLE
 -------------------